benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 - Description: The admin of the server will select the settings option in the top right hand corner of their server page; once there they will be able to select `Delete Server` and will be prompted with a window to confirm this deletion.
 - Preconditions: Be an admin of the server
 - Postconditions: deletes the server
-- Design Details:
+- Design Details: This will delete the server and everything associated with it in the database.
-- Constraints:
+- Constraints: Only the server creater can delete the server.
 - Assumptions: None
 ![Delete a Server SD](./Sequence%20Diagrams/Delete_a_serverSD.png)